 Cryo-electron microscopy enables us to elucidate the structure of vitrified biological molecules and molecular assemblies, but does not allow the study of water-based processes as they occur, for example, in living organisms.

-Graphene liquid cells are a platform to stably encapsulate femtoliter droplets of water in the vacuum of the transmission electron microscope.
+Graphene liquid cells (of the ‘veil-type’ variety) are a platform to stably encapsulate femtoliter droplets of water in the vacuum of the transmission electron microscope.
 As a 2D material, graphene induces minimal electron scattering and thus enables high resolution electron imaging of liquid cell contents, such as viruses and metallic nanoparticles.

 A hurdle to high resolution imaging is the onset of beam damage under prolonged beam exposure.
 To limit exposure we use correlated light microscopy: fluorescent dye added to the liquid marks the cells clearly on a fluorescent image of the sample.
 Using specialized correlation software, the electron microscope then only exposes the cell long enough to record a high resolution image.